This site is currently in development mode

 All copies to be received by Friday 27 January 2023

-Where print or proof copies are already available, five copies together with a PDF of the text must be sent to the Organiser at the same time.
+Where print or proof copies are already available, five copies must be sent to the Organiser, as well as a PDF of the text.

 If final proofs are sent initially, five print copies of the finished work must be sent to the Organiser as soon as they are available.